hphelion/documentation/hpcloudconsole.md

 A volume is a block storage device you attach to an instance.

-**Note**: HP Public Cloud provides a list of images from which you can boot an instance or volume.
-While you can also boot from an HP Public Cloud instance you have launched using "Images and Snapshots," it is unnecessary to get up and running in HP Public Cloud and beyond the scope of this document.
+**Note**: HP Helion Public Cloud provides a list of images from which you can boot an instance or volume.
+While you can also boot from an HP Helion Public Cloud instance you have launched using "Images and Snapshots," it is unnecessary to get up and running in HP Helion Public Cloud and beyond the scope of this document.

 1. In the left-hand navigation, click "Volumes" under "Manage Compute."